 ZBB is a more thoughtful approach, and it seeks to closely tie spending to strategic objectives while eliminating waste and unneeded overhead costs.
-How does that apply to the environment today?
+Remember that all expenses must be justified, so how does that apply to the environment today?
 Pretty spot on, actually, meaning that now may be the perfect time to get on the ZBB bandwagon.

 Throughout this pandemic, we’ve noticed that there are a lot of things that we thought were crucial that we’re not necessarily missing in our budgets.
 Things like catering, entertainment, brick-and-mortar offices, and more.
 Akujieze keyed us into the fact that, maybe we never really needed them in the first place.

 “How is it that we don’t miss these certain areas where we were spending money before?”
 Akujieze said.

 This exercise that all CFOs are going through due to COVID is something that ZBB has always offered.
 And right now, it forces us to ask, “how can we retain the efficiency we’ve seen in costs due to COVID, and extend that beyond this pandemic.
 When this pandemic ends, will I go back to spending on this thing, or have we decided that it’s an unnecessary line item?”